QZZ2023/QZZ2023.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic" width="360" height="480">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.
+Here is **Qianzhi Zhang (章谦之)**.

-I am a junior majoring in **Automation** at Fuzhou University and **Robotics & Intelligent Devices** at Maynooth University (Ireland, Combined Degrees).
-I am extremely fortunate to be advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+I am an assistant professor in **Electrical Engineering** at The University of Alabama.
 Here is [my Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf).

 ## Research Interests

-My current research focuses on practical problems that artificial intelligence faces in real life.
-My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
-In a word, advanced technologies like ML and IoT positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.
+My research focuses on a range of areas, including power/energy management, voltage/var control, system resilience enhancement, transportation electrification at scale, and the applications of advanced optimization and machine learning techniques in power system operation and control.

+My group at The University of Alabama invites applications for two fully funded Ph.D. positions for the upcoming academic year, starting either in Fall 2023 or Spring 2024.
+The successful candidate will work with Dr. Qianzhi Zhang in the one of the following areas:
+- Modeling, simulation, and control of power systems and microgrids with renewable energy sources and inverter-based resources
+- Resilience enhancement of power systems
+- Power system planning and operation with transportation electrification at scale.

 ## News and Updates

-- **<font color='red'>[News]</font> I am looking for PhD to start in [Fall 2024 & 2025].
-Contact me if you have any leads!**
+- **<font color='red'>[News]</font> My group is looking for **self-motivated** PhD applicants to start in [Fall 2023 & Spring/Fall 2024].
+Contact me if you are interested!**
-- **May 2023：**Happy to be awarded the XiamenAir Scholarship.
-- **May 2023：**Happy to win the Finalist Award in MCM 2023.
-- **Feb 2023：**[**FZU-Flying-Book 福州大学飞跃手册**](https://fzu-fly.online/) has been published!
-- **Jan 2023：**One paper accepted to ICAROB 2023, see you in Japan!
-- **Dec 2022：**Research assistant at Key Laboratory of Industrial Automation Control Technology and Information Processing, advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/en/info/1009/1072.htm).
-- **Sep 2022：**Happy to be nominated for the China National Scholarship.
-- **Jun 2022：**Summer Research Intern at University of Cambridge, advised by [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/ ).
+- **Aug 2023：**Join UA ECE Department as an assistant professor.
+- **Jun 2022：**Join Cornell System Engineering as an Ezra postdoc researcher.
+- **May 2022：**Obtain doctoral degree from ISU.